 Mobile telephony rose from 58% to 61% in developing countries, while 3G coverage jumped from 74% to 79% from 2016 to 2017, reaching more than 340 million people.
 This has a direct impact on access to financial services, according to the report.
 The so-called "mobile money" used in 92 countries, enables people to transfer values via SMS in a simple, safe and immediate way.
-They can "withdraw" these values through an agent, send money to other users, pay bills and buy products in stores.
-The M-Pesa in Kenya, launched in 2007, was the first service to demonstrate the potential of "mobile money" technology in emerging markets.
+They can "withdraw" these values through an agent, send money to other users, pay bills and buy products in stores. n 2007, Kenyawas launched M-Pesa, the first service to demonstrate the potential of "mobile money" technology in emerging markets.
 This innovation is now present in 10 countries in sub-Saharan Africa and has about 30 million active users.

 SDG 3: Good health and well-being

 Mobile phone coverage can have a major impact on the health and well-being of a region.
 Lately, there have been a number of epidemics whose monitoring relied heavily on data traffic over mobile networks.
 Along with Big Data techniques, this data was used in an unprecedented way to map the flow of people in areas affected by epidemics.
 This information was used by public health organizations to respond more effectively to the spread of diseases.